Bronchial artery embolization: Basic principle

 It is said that hemoptysis is caused by the formation of anomalous anastomosis (bronchial artery-pulmonary artery shunt) between the bronchial artery and the pulmonary artery, and if the bronchial artery is embolized, hemorrhage will cease.
 This is a fundamental concept of BAE.
 Traditionally, BAE was mostly performed as an emergency hemostatic procedure.
 Recently, it is often performed as an elective catheter treatment to prevent recurrence after massive hemoptysis, or control chronic repetitive hemoptysis.
 Although it is termed bronchial artery embolization, various systemic arteries other than the bronchial artery (non-bronchial arteries) also form a shunt with the pulmonary artery and cause hemoptysis.
 Therefore, it is common to embolize such non-bronchial arteries, but the expression of bronchial artery embolization, BAE, rather than the universal expression "arterial embolization" is more common.
-The therapeutic outcomes are improving due to the combined approach such as spreading the treatment target to non-bronchial arteries, development of 3D-CT angiography following the development of MDCT, the advancement of devices such as coils and micro-catheters, and the evolution of therapeutic strategies.
+The therapeutic outcomes are improving, due to the combined approach such as spreading the treatment target to non-bronchial arteries, development of 3D-CT angiography following the development of MDCT, the advancement of devices such as coils and micro-catheters, and the evolution of therapeutic strategies.
 BAE has become the gold standard for hemoptysis for its dramatic improvement.
-Although the hemostatic effect is greatly affected by the underlying disease, some high-volume centers report hemostatic rate of about 90.4% within one year of treatment, and 85.9% even in two years after treatment.
-The occlusion of the blood vessels in the brain, heart, and kidneys, which are supplied by the so-called end arteries, can cause cerebral, myocardial, and renal infarctions.
+Although the hemostatic effect is greatly affected by the underlying disease, some high-volume centers report a hemostatic rate of about 90.4% within one year of treatment, and 85.9% even in two years after treatment.
+The occlusion of the blood vessels in the brain, heart, and kidneys, which are supplied by the end arteries, can cause cerebral, myocardial, and renal infarctions.
 In BAE, both bronchial mucosal necrosis and pulmonary infarction seldom occur.
 It is presumed that this is because the pulmonary circulation is dually controlled by the bronchial artery and the pulmonary artery; and even if the blood flow in the bronchial artery is lost, blood flow from the pulmonary artery is slightly maintained.
-In the case of non-bronchial arteries, it is empirically known that some collateral circulations also develop.
+With non-bronchial arteries, it is empirically known that some collateral circulations also develop.
 In addition, direct hemorrhage from the pulmonary artery is rare (less than 5%), which requires embolization of the pulmonary artery.